cosmos/testnets/testnet-tuesdays/gameday11/README.md

 * The Cosmos Hub has made CosmWasm fully permissionless, which means anybody can store new contracts on chain without a governance proposal.
 * We will showcase the CosmWasm module by having validators engage in a _friendly_ game of "Zone Control".
-* We will divide this Game Day in two phases: a warm-up and the colour battle.
+* We will divide this Game Day in two phases: a warm-up and the pixel battle.
   * The warm-up phase will have participants store, instantiate, and execute a sample CosmWasm contract.
-  * The colour battle phase will have participants attempt to fill a 2D array with a specific value by executing a contract.
+  * The pixel battle phase will have participants attempt to fill a 2D array with a specific value by executing a contract.

 ### Timeline (times in UTC)